 End of Westberg Trail

-Manastash Ridge runs nearly 50 miles from east to west.
-So the sweeping view from the ridgeline was similar to the nearby hills.
+Manastash Ridge runs nearly 50 miles from east to west, including the lookout site in the distant west.
 Most would turn around at the end of Westberg Trail by the lookout.
 But others would extend their trip by going farther on the ridge.

 We haven’t been here during the blooming season since the first trip.
 But if we did, we would likely see a wide variety of flowers.
 Wildflowers like Lupine, balsamroot, paintbrush, sagebrush, and many others would strew along the trail.